 There are many different strategic justifications for an organization to conduct a rationalization initiative including elimination/consolidation, economizing, modernization, retiring aging applications, a bloated IT portfolio, etc.

 This version of the Application Rationalization Use Case Guide sets the scope for application consolidation and elimination.
-Consolidation is where multiple applications are realizing the same capability, creating functional overlaps.
-Through consolidation, we look to remove these redundancies to drive efficiency and reduce IT spend.
-This will act as a catalyst for several other types of elimination based application rationalization efforts, like Mergers & Acquisitions and Modernization, as it is foundational in nature.
+Consolidation is where multiple applications realize the same capability, creating functional overlaps.
+Through consolidation, we look to remove these redundancies to drive efficiency and reduce IT spending.
+This will act as a catalyst for several other types of elimination based application rationalization efforts, like Mergers & Acquisitions, and Modernization, as it is foundational in nature.

 Rationale